awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 # RDF Glue Data Catalog Setup

 To query RDF data using this connector, create a table in the Glue data catalog that maps to RDF data in the Neptune database.
-There are styles of mapping available:
+There are two styles of mapping available:

 - **Class-based**: The table represents an RDFS class.
 Each row represents an RDF resource whose type of that class.
-Columns represents datatype or object properties.
+Columns represent datatype or object properties.
 See the airport_rdf example below.
 - **Query-based**: The table represents the resultset of a SPARQL query.
 Each row is one result.
 See the route_rdf example below.

 In each case, you define columns and use table properties to map RDF to that column structure.
 Here is a summary of table properties to indicate RDF mapping: